When is the park open?

 Most facilities and services in the park are accessible or accessible with assistance.
 Many Ranger programs are accessible.
 Limberlost Trail, milepost 43, is ADA accessible, with a crushed greenstone walkway on a gentle grade.
 This circuit hike of 1.3 miles is for people of all ages.
 Closed caption films are shown upon request at the visitor centers.
-Braille hiking guide books are available for loan at the Byrd Visitor Center (mile 51), and at Dickey Ridge Visitor Center (mile 4.7).
+Braille copies of the Park brochure are available for loan at the Byrd Visitor Center (mile 51), Dickey Ridge Visitor Center (mile 4.7), and at entrance stations.

 Strollers are generally allowed on park trails, most trails are not suitable for stroller use.
 The Limberlost Trail is the best trail choice with a stroller.
 Other trails can be rocky and very uneven.
 "Jogging-style" strollers, with larger, rugged wheels, may be used on some fire roads throughout the park.
 A short bike path at Big Meadows (mile 51), is also navigable with a stroller.
 Learn more about accessibility.

 Are there visitor centers in the park?

 There are two visitor centers in the park.
 Dickey Ridge Visitor Center is at mile 4.7 and Harry F. Byrd, Sr. Visitor Center is at mile 51.
 At the visitor centers you will find Rangers to help with your trip planning, exibits, restrooms, and more.
 Learn more about visitor centers.

 Where can I have a picnic?